sitphp/doubles/readme.md

 ## Creating a double

 A double is called a "dummy" when all the methods of the original class are overwritten to return `null`.
-To get a "dummy" double instance, use the `dummy_instance` method :
+To get a "dummy" double instance, use the `dummy` method :

     // Get a double instance of type "dummy" for class "MyClass"
-    $my_double = Doublit::dummy_instance(MyClass::class);
+    $my_double = Doublit::dummy(MyClass::class)->getInstance();

 A double is called a "mock" when all the methods of the original class are overwritten to behave the same as in the original class.
-To get a "mock" double instance, use the `mock_instance` method :
+To get a "mock" double instance, use the `mock` method :

     // Get a double instance of type "mock" for class "MyClass"
-    $my_double = Doublit::mock_instance(MyClass::class);
+    $my_double = Doublit::mock(MyClass::class)->getInstance();

 For more details : [Read the doc on creating doubles](doc/creating_doubles.md)